pwalch/dotfiles/README.md

 - close and re-open terminal
 - check that `which python` points to `~/.lonesnake/venv/bin` (this should be done by zshrc_custom)
 - `~/.lonesnake/venv/bin/pip install pipx`
-- `for PACKAGE in thefuck httpie magic-wormhole black isort flake8; do pipx install "$PACKAGE"; done`
+- `for PACKAGE in itomate thefuck httpie magic-wormhole black isort flake8; do pipx install "$PACKAGE"; done`

 AWS
 - install AWSCLI with [tutorial](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)